thep-vit/tweBackendv1/README.md

 2. Read Edition details by edition number - GET */edition/:number*
    1. req.params.number is edition number 'enumber' in edition object
-   2. On success - 200, edition
+   2. Public - No Authorization
-   3. Auth Header - (also Admin only) - 401 on Failure
+   3. On success - 200, edition
    4. On Failure - 400